However, despite its lack of popularity, several startups working in the healthtech sector have sprung up in the country.

-In September 2016, Go-Jek even took part in a US$13 million Series A funding round for HaloDoc, a telemedicine platform that President Joko Widodo once dubbed as “one of the four local startups that will leverage Indonesia’s position as ‘Digital Energy of Asia.'”
+In September 2016, Go-Jek took part in a US$13 million Series A funding round for HaloDoc, a telemedicine platform that President Joko Widodo once dubbed as “one of the four local startups that will leverage Indonesia’s position as ‘Digital Energy of Asia.'”

 Later, Go-Jek eventually integrated its Go-Med service into the HaloDoc platform.